-Name and description Properties configuration" for additional requirements and configuration settings.
-Infinispan needs data_cachename: name of the Infinispan cache to use to store the largest data chunks; this area will contain the largest objects, use replication if you have enough memory or switch to distribution. metadata_cachename: name of the Infinispan cache to use to store the metadata relating to the index; this data is rather small and read very often, it's recommended to have this cache setup using replication. chunk_size: large files of the index are split in smaller chunks, you might want to set the highest value efficiently handled by your network.
+Name and description Properties infinispan: Infinispan based directory.
+Use it to store the index in a distributed locking_cachename: name of the Infinispan cache to use to store locks. grid, making index changes visible to all elements of the cluster very quickly.
+Also see Section 3.3.1, "Infinispan Directory configuration" for additional requirements and configuration settings.
+Infinispan needs a global configuration and additional dependencies; the settings defined here apply to each different index. data_cachename : name of the Infinispan cache to use to store the largest data chunks; this area will contain the largest objects, use replication if you have enough memory or switch to distribution. metadata_cachename: name of the Infinispan cache to use to store the metadata relating to the index; this data is rather small and read very often, it's recommended to have this cache setup using replication. chunk_size: large files of the index are split in smaller chunks, you might want to set the highest value efficiently handled by your network.
 Networking tuning might be useful.